 Read Senior Vice President and Provost Mary Ann Rankin's message

 From virtual office hours to online programming, what's new?

 Learn how to make the most of online learning.

-As UMD turns to an online environment for 2020, campus policies apply.
+As UMD expands its online environment for 2020, campus policies apply.
 See the Course Related Policies.
 Misconduct in violation of these policies may result in discipline regardless of whether it occurs online or in person.
 Please ask for support when you need it.
 Report breaches of conduct when you see them.